HenryFBP/etradetest/README.md

-# edit: I have given up on ETrade and moving to Robin Hood :P
+# edit: I have given up on ETrade and am moving to Robin Hood :P

 # actually read this :3c you silly goose